alicewaweru28/README--GENERATOR/README.md

 Usage

-Here's a video using the application and displaying the README it produces.
+Here's a pic using the application and displaying the README it produces.

 Contributing